 Important Elements of Child Custody in Texas

 In order to discuss how child custody is determined, it’s important to talk about what exactly child custody is.
 First, there are typically two types of custody: physical custody, where you have your child living with you, and legal custody, where you have the power to make decisions in your kids’ lives.
 Texas does away with the confusion, referring to these as “possession and access” for the ability to have your kids live with you and visit them, and a “conservatorship” for the legal custody rights.

 There are two main types of conservatorships, one for sole custody and one for joint custody.
 Under Texas law, if you are the only parent with the legal ability to make decisions in your child’s life, you have a Sole Managing Conservatorship.
 If both parents share the right to make decisions, they have a Joint Managing Conservatorship.

 In Texas, every custody case ends with a parenting plan that lays out what each parent can do, where the child lives, and how much time the child spends with each parent.
 Courts prefer to see both parents involved in their child’s life, and often award joint managing conservatorships and give both parents possession and access.
 The only time that a court should cut a parent off from their child is in cases where the parent is a danger in the child’s life.

-How Courts Decide Child Custody
+How Courts Determine Child Custody for Texas Parents

 Across the country, courts have the power to make child custody decisions.
 While parents are usually left to raise their kids how they see fit, courts are able to step in to make decisions when the parents live in separate households or disagree over what to do with their kids.
 This means Texas judges have the power to grant or remove child custody, or to limit the amount of time a parent has access to their child.